upisfree/aframe-physics-system/README.md

 ### Ammo.js

-- No support for off-center attachment of constraints to bodies (integration issue?)
+- No support for off-center attachment of spring constraints to bodies (integration issue?)

 - No support for slider constraint (integration issue?)